F0rged/EgoBolt/README.md

 <img src="Pictures/egobolt.jpg" alt="EgoBolt Adapter" height="400">

+# USE AT YOUR OWN RISK - BATTERIES CAN BE DANGEROUS - I TAKE NO RESPONSIBILITY FOR YOUR SAFETY!!!!!!!!!

 ## Background
 I have always liked the idea of going for family bike rides.
 Unfortunately, my daughter (8 years old) was never very enthusiastic about the idea and was generally quite resistant whenever the suggestion came up.